Bruzu/docs/getting-started/using-image-api.md

 ### Textbox Element

 You can define and element type text by using `[a-z].type=textbox` or `[a-z].text={any text}`.
-Textbox have these extra properties.
+Textbox Element have these extra properties.

 | Name        | Type          | Description | Default value |
 |:-------------|:------------------|:------|:--------|